 So, gather your wits, wooden stake and garlic (okay, I’m getting a little carried away with the vampire analogy) … and we’ll explore the only effective ways of how to get rid of bed bugs.

 But first, exactly what are bed bugs?
+(Watch This!)

 They are from the insect family Cimicidae, which includes three species that bite people.
 Adult are about a quarter of an inch in length, oval in shape, nearly flat, and reddish-brown.
 They are sometimes mistaken for cockroaches or wood ticks.
 The adult female lays from 1 to 5 eggs per day, and each nymph is ready to reproduce in just 20-21 days.
 While it is believed they do not transmit diseases, it is suspected they carry diseases including leprosy.